Artuyees/PomodoroLearn/README.md

 ## Pomodoro timer made with svelte

-Website made to help you focus while learning new things or studying for new test.
+Website made to help you focus while learning new things or studying for a test.

 Uses Tailwind css and sveltekit. made by Artur Kuciński.